browserengineering/book/book/scheduling-and-threading.md

 network, i.e calls to `request` and `XMLHTTPRequest`.

-In the `load` method on `Tab`, currently the first thing it does is synchronously wait for a network response to loading the main HTML resource.
+In the `load` method on `Tab`, currently the first thing it does is synchronously wait for a network response to load the main HTML resource.
 It then does the same thing for each subsequent *sub-resource request*, to load style sheets and scripts.
 Arguably, there isn't a whole lot of point to making the initial request asynchronous, because there isn't anything else for the